 - Masses will be conducted as you have seen on the Live Stream with reduced volunteer lay ministers.
 There will be no altar servers, choirs, eucharistic ministers or sacristans.

-- Communion will be distributed by clergy only.
+- Communion will be distributed by clergy and one Eucharistic Minister only.

 - There is to be no physical contact between households at the Sign of Peace or hand holding during the Lord’s Prayer.